Peter Shilton's Handball Maradona

 Peter Shilton's Handball Maradona (referred to in title as Peter Shilton's Football) is a multiplatform association football simulation video game that was released in 1986 for the Amstrad CPC, Commodore 64 and ZX Spectrum.
-The game allows players to control legendary goalkeeper Peter Shilton.
 The game's title refers to the "hand of God" goal scored by Diego Maradona against England at the 1986 FIFA World Cup.

 Gameplay

-During the course of the game, sixteen teams, taken from what was then the top flight of English football, are available for the player to play against, while trying to improve the skill of the players through saving potential goals.
-Each match consists of a series of friendly games.
-The game can support the full names of football squads like Wolverhampton Wanderers and West Bromwich Albion.
+While the game is ostensibly a football simulation video game, it differs from other football games in that the player only ever controls the goalkeeper: instead of playing a full match, the player is presented with a number of preset scenarios (such as a standard attack, or a set piece like a corner kick or penalty kick) where the player is expected to save the shot on goal - to do this, the player can move freely within the six yard box, and jump or dive sideways.
+Once the shot is saved or the goal is conceded, the play stops and the game goes on to the next scenario.

-Games are permitted to end in draws because of this rule.
-Like in real football, the game is divided into two halves where the player gets to make about three to four saves per half.
-The Commodore 64 version has some extra sound effects and some limited digitized speech.
+The game features three game modes centered around the core mechanic: